gapin1/SGCN-occupancy-at-wetland-easements/README.md

 03_occupancy_visualization.R: Plot estimates from single-species occupancy models.
 Also includes code to extract
 	alpha and beta values from models that we included in a table in supplemental materials.
 	INPUT FILES:
-	1. 20 RDS files containing top models for each species.
-For convenience, we have included our files in the "top_models" folder because models can be cumbersome to run.
+	1. 20 RDS files containing top models for each species based on model selection criteria.
 	2. covs_combined.csv: covariate data corresponding with bird survey locations, including year, time period, ordinal date, observer, percent woody plant cover, easement age, cluster ID, and number of points surveyed.